dgentry/tiny-mite-pwm/README.md

 A small, cheap, programmable PWM controller suitable for driving LEDs or motors.

 What good is it?
-It's:
+Features:
 * Compact
 * Can drive two paralleled MOSFETs
 * Can take a kickback suppression (flywheel) diode for driving motors or solenoids.
 * Programmable since it's based on an AtTiny microcontroller
 * Has space for a couple of programmable status LEDs
-* Can take input from a switch or potentiometer.
+* Capable of input from a switch or potentiometer
+* Can monitor a thermistor for high temperature protection

 Choose your MOSFET(s), and if you're driving a motor, your kickback diode, and have at it.